davidf03/hcdocs/README.md

 In the case of naturally occurring states, such as hovered, disabled, etc., they provide an interface for applying, and framework for definitively grappling with, styles *not to be* bound to :pseudo-selectors whose presence in practice may or may not *actually* conform to a DOM structure's intended presentational state, or for that matter even occur on the DOM structure at all as in the case of complex, artificial input controls, etc.

 Additionally, artificial states not based on any :pseudo-selectors may be defined using the same nomenclature (see examples 3 and 4 below).
-As these states are not formally specced, effort should be made to find names as generic as possible to help maintain [strict boundaries](#scss-composition-rules-inter-referencing) between [class structures](#scss-nomenclature-anatomy-note).
+As these states are not formally specced, effort should be made to find names as generic as possible to help maintain [strict inter-structure referencing boundaries](#scss-composition-rules-inter-referencing) between [class structures](#scss-nomenclature-anatomy-note).

 ###### Examples